pn-taylor/pn-taylor.github.io/_projects/2020-11-02-trying-lofi.md

 ### So Why LoFi?

-I discovered LoFi as a genre thanks, mostly, to ads I was seeing everywhere about music to listen to when studying that featured lots of music from the label [Chilled Cow](https://www.youtube.com/channel/UCM-4FLc3wlRHaoWseua1v3A).
+I discovered LoFi as a genre thanks, mostly, to ads I was seeing everywhere about music to listen to when studying that featured lots of music from the label [Lowfi Girl](https://www.youtube.com/@LofiGirl).
 I really liked listening to it, often when writing game reviews and felt it was something I could try my hand at.
 That's not to say there's anything easy about it but a lot of tracks tend to be short loops and it was somewhere to start

 ### Something - Nov 2022